 MANAGED: Security is often the greatest concern regarding hosted data.
 Managed hosting should provide you with 24/7 security, with data resting behind the providers' firewall under multiple layers of protection.
 Not only digital security but the physical security must be included with controlled access to infrastructure and even security cameras.
 Additional compliance paperwork may be required when trusting a third party with private customer data.

 ON-PREMISES: Additional team members and training will be required to maintain an on-premises solution and this can be costly, especially when accounting for turnover.
 These team members will require time to research and implement new technologies as they are deployed.
 However, you having direct access to those maintaining client data also has tremendous value.
 (See the What’s the Average IT Service Desk to Employee Ratio?
 Blog at SolarWinds)

 MANAGED: The quality of staff dealing with your account (and data) will vary based on the provider and your level of priority.
 Having an outside party handle hosting services frees up your internal team to focus on the most important tasks at hand.
 The team handling your account should be accessible 24/7 in the event of an emergency.

 We can see that a direct comparison between self-hosted and managed hosting of backup data is not an easy one, and most MSPs will end up with some type of hybrid solution between the two.
 Take each cost factor into careful consideration and consult with NovaBACKUP engineers for recommendations.
-NovaBACKUP Cloud for MSPs offers the flexibility to host data onsite, at a collocation, or even in our cloud storage offering.
+NovaBACKUP Cloud for MSPs offers the flexibility to host data onsite, at a collocation, or even using our cloud storage services.